 Genetic mutations are changes or variants in DNA that make up genes.
-If someone inherits an identical gene variant from both biological parents, they have a homozygous genetic predisposition for a condition.
+If someone has a homozygous genetic predisposition for a condition, it means they have a risk of developing that condition because they inherited the same faulty gene from both parents.

 This article examines examples of homozygous gene variants and their risk factors.
 We also look at how a heterozygous mutation differs from a homozygous mutation.